Redesigning 1,200 sites to make it easier to find help

 I redesigned, scaled, and standardized the user pathway to find help across the ecosystem

-The goal was simple: make help getting help feel easy.
+The goal was simple: make getting help feel easy.
 Users can now access a consistent “Find Help” entry point from any site within the ecosystem.
 I introduced filters and structured result cards to create clarity and reduce friction throughout the search process.

 Design system